spatie/laravel-fractal/README.md

 return response()->json($books);
 ```

-The `response()` method on the Fractal class can make this process a bit more streamlined.
+The `respond()` method on the Fractal class can make this process a bit more streamlined.

 ```php
 return fractal($books, new BookTransformer())->respond();
 ```

-You can pass a response code as the first parameter and optional some headers as the second
+You can pass a response code as the first parameter and optionally some headers as the second

 ```php
 return fractal($books, new BookTransformer())->respond(403, [